JustSteveKing/launchpad/README.md

 - `RendersInertiaComponent` - Add this to your Web Controllers, to have access to the underlying Response Factory for Inertia by using `$this->response->render()`.

+## Contracts

+- `SelfRegistersToContainer` - A contract that you can add to a class, which is used for self registration into the DI container for classes.
+- `CacheExpiry` - A contract that we will add to Enums that are related to Cache Expiry times.
+- `CacheKey` - A contract that we will add to Enums that are related to Cache Keys.

 ## API Responses

 - `MessageResponse` - A response class that will return a response with the key `message`.